Analysis | Why it matters that we don’t know when Trump last tested negative

 Did Trump already know that he might have contracted the virus?

 The public didn’t learn of Trump’s diagnosis until he tweeted about his and the first lady’s positive tests early Friday morning.
-In retrospect, we could have inferred it a few hours earlier, when Trump called into Sean Hannity’s Fox News show and repeatedly mentioned pending test results for both himself and Melania Trump.
+In retrospect, we could have inferred it a few hours earlier, when Trump called into Sean Hannity’s Fox News show and repeatedly mentioned pending test results for himself and Melania Trump.

 “I just went out with a test.
 I’ll see what — because we spend a lot of time,” he said, referring to the amount of time he spent with his adviser Hope Hicks, who had tested positive earlier in the day.
 “And the first lady just went out with a test also.
-So, whether we quarantine, or whether we have it, I don’t know."
+So whether we quarantine, or whether we have it, I don’t know."

-Two more times, he said something similar: He and the first lady were awaiting results and we’d just have to see what happens.
+Two more times, he said something similar: He and the first lady were awaiting results, and we’d just have to see what happens.

 This has been the benchmark the administration has used for Trump’s infection.
-He apparently felt a bit under the weather on Wednesday, but it wasn’t until that test late Thursday that his infection was confirmed.
-Trump traveled to Bedminster, N.J., earlier in the day on Thursday, one of a number of events last week where other people might have risked infection from the president.
+He apparently felt a bit under the weather Wednesday, but it wasn’t until that test late Thursday that his infection was confirmed.
+Trump traveled to Bedminster, N.J., earlier in the day Thursday, one of a number of events last week where other people might have risked infection from the president.
 Can we safely assume that Trump’s infection hadn’t been confirmed before that trip?
 Or the fundraiser in Minnesota on Wednesday?
 Or at Tuesday’s presidential debate?
-Or at that Rose Garden event on Monday, the one with the separated lecterns?
+Or at that Rose Garden event Monday, the one with the separated lecterns?

 In July, White House press secretary Kayleigh McEnany called Trump “the most tested man in America.”
 The president was “tested more than anyone, multiple times a day,” she said, though she later walked that back.
-So it seems as though it would be pretty easy, then, to simply share that Trump last tested negative on, say, Wednesday, helping establish a baseline for his illness and aiding the effort to trace any contacts Trump made while infected.
+So it seems as though it would be pretty easy to simply share that Trump last tested negative on, say, Wednesday, helping establish a baseline for his illness and aiding the effort to trace any contacts he made while infected.

 But the White House has repeatedly declined to say when Trump last tested negative.